apache/dolphinscheduler/docs/docs/en/architecture/design.md

     MasterServer provides monitoring services based on netty.

     #### The Service Mainly Includes:

-    - **Distributed Quartz** distributed scheduling component, which is mainly responsible for the start and stop operations of schedule tasks.
-When Quartz starts the task, there will be a thread pool inside the Master responsible for the follow-up operation of the processing task.
+    - **DistributedQuartz** distributed scheduling component, which is mainly responsible for the start and stop operations of scheduled tasks.
+When quartz start the task, there will be a thread pool inside the Master responsible for the follow-up operation of the processing task;

-    - **MasterSchedulerThread** is a scanning thread that regularly scans the **command** table in the database and runs different business operations according to different **command types**.
+    - **MasterSchedulerService** is a scanning thread that regularly scans the `t_ds_command` table in the database, runs different business operations according to different **command types**;

-    - **MasterExecThread** is mainly responsible for DAG task segmentation, task submission monitoring, and logical processing to different command types.
+    - **WorkflowExecuteRunnable** is mainly responsible for DAG task segmentation, task submission monitoring, and logical processing of different event types;

-    - **MasterTaskExecThread** is mainly responsible for the persistence to tasks.
+    - **TaskExecuteRunnable** is mainly responsible for the processing and persistence of tasks, and generates task events and submits them to the event queue of the process instance;

+    - **EventExecuteService** is mainly responsible for the polling of the event queue of the process instances;

+    - **StateWheelExecuteThread** is mainly responsible for process instance and task timeout, task retry, task-dependent polling, and generates the corresponding process instance or task event and submits it to the event queue of the process instance;

+    - **FailoverExecuteThread** is mainly responsible for the logic of Master fault tolerance and Worker fault tolerance;

 * **WorkerServer**